-Prices of enterprise solid-state drives (SSDs) are likely to increase sharply in the third quarter of the year due to robust demand from server companies, a report showed, boding well for top memory chip producer Samsung Electronics.
+A report showed that prices of enterprise solid-state drives (SSDs) are likely to increase sharply in the third quarter of the year due to robust demand from server companies, boding well for top memory chip producer Samsung Electronics.

 Contract prices of enterprise SSDs for the July-September period are expected to go up 10-15 percent from the previous quarter, according to the latest report from market researcher TrendForce, which revised its previous forecast of a 5-10 percent increase.